Understanding and responding to threats to independence

 - Politically engaged media attacking the SAI’s credibility

-We have set out here a list of possible mitigation strategies for threats to SAI independence.
+Please CLICK HERE for a list of possible mitigation strategies for threats to SAI independence.